-The programme is based upon a modular structure, the core of each topic within the programme being delivered in one week's intensive teaching at the relevant institution or via distance learning modules taken over 4 months.
-This allows the M.Sc. qualification to be obtained over three years on a part-time basis, or in one year full-time.
+The programme is based upon a modular structure, the core of each topic within the programme being delivered in one week's intensive teaching at the relevant institution or via distance learning modules taken over 5 months.
+This allows the MSc qualification to be obtained over three years on a part-time basis, or in one year full-time.
 A Postgraduate Certificate or Postgraduate Diploma in Nuclear Science & Technology may also be obtained.

-NTEC comprises the Universities of Birmingham, Central Lancashire, City University London, Defence Academy College of Management and Technology, Imperial College London, Leeds, Liverpool, Manchester and Sheffield.
+NTEC comprises the Universities of Birmingham, Central Lancashire, Defence Academy of the United Kingdom, Leeds, Liverpool, Manchester and Sheffield.
 These institutions working together enables NTEC to offer students the widest possible choice of course content of nuclear science and technology in the UK.
 Further information is given in Appendix 4.

 Each Consortium member delivers one or more modules within the syllabus according to its areas of specialisation.
 Modules will generally be delivered on the campus of the providing institution.
 Students seeking a postgraduate qualification will register at either, Liverpool, Manchester or Sheffield University, which are also responsible for the overall academic supervision of the student, including supervision of the Master's project & dissertation.
 The registering institution will also award any degree.
 NTEC itself does not make awards.
-The programme is coordinated by the Nuclear Programmes office at the University of Manchester.
+The programme is coordinated by the postgraduate taught office at the University of Manchester.